Leaving the University

 As you prepare to separate from Carnegie Mellon University, there are steps you should take to ensure that you receive the benefits you are entitled to and that your last-day obligations are met.

-- Discuss with your manager any outstanding work or projects.
+- Discuss with your supervisor any outstanding work or projects.

-- Discuss with your manager an appropriate email auto-response message, if needed.
+- Discuss with your supervisor an appropriate email auto-response message, if needed.

 - Assign different ownership to any CMU Box folders and documents.

 - Return your laptop/computer/files.

 - Return CMU ID Card, keys, parking pass and procurement card, if applicable.